fyne-io/developer.fyne.io/explore/shortcuts.md

 As you can see there are two parts to registering a shortcut in this way - passing the shortcut definition and also a callback function.
 If the user types the keyboard shortcut then the function will be called and the output printed.

+Shortcuts only work in combination with modifier keys.
+In order to react to keyboard input without modifiers use `canvas.OnTypedRune` or `canvas.OnTypedKey`.

 ## Adding shortcuts to an Entry

 It can also be helpful to have a shortcut apply only when the current item is focused.
 This approach can be used for any focusable widget, and is managed by extending that widget and adding a `TypedShortcut` handler.
 This is much like adding key handlers, except the value passed in will be a `fyne.Shortcut`.